 The Guthook app uses cell phone GPS location and not cell phone reception to understand where you are located on the trail.
 This fact along with locally downloaded guides means that this will work even when you are conserving battery power with airplane mode out on the trail.

 Why would you want to use airplane mode overall on the trail you may wonder, well this has to do with the length of time where you may not have access to convenient power to recharge them.

-Since everyone and their parents though now carries cell phones with them it is a perfect pairing of software with a device that can provide you a location and help you maintain your own safety on the trail.
+Since everyone and their parents though now carry cell phones with them it is a perfect pairing of software with a device that can provide you a location and help you maintain your own safety on the trail.

 Guthook is an app that allows you to download guides, these guides contain detailed information on the trail that was normally limited to paper booklets, the issue being though a booklet is out of date as soon as printed.

 How to use FarOut app?
 Farout is a topo map like many other tools would be but with the added benefit of user-added data and notes to help keep the details consistently up to date based on the last hiker trekking.